 Fulton County grand jury indicts Trump, allies in 2020 Georgia election case

-FULTON COUNTY, Ga. - Donald Trump and several allies were indicted in Georgia on Monday, accused of scheming to illegally overturn his 2020 election loss in the state.
+ATLANTA - Former President Donald Trump and 18 other people were indicted by a Fulton County grand jury on Monday, accused of scheming to illegally overturn his 2020 election loss in Georgia.
 It’s the fourth criminal case to be brought against the former president and the second to allege that he tried to subvert the results of the vote.

-The indictment lists Donald Trump, Rudolph Giuliani, John Eastman, Mark Meadows, Kenneth Chesebro, Jeffrey Clark, Jenn Lynn Ellis, Ray Stallings Smith III, Robert Cheeley, Michael Roman, David Shafer, Shawn Michah Tresher Still, Stephen Cliffgard Lee, Harrison William Prescott Floyd, Trvian C. Kutti, Sindney Powell, Cathleen Latham, Scott Hall, and Misty Hampton (Emily Misty Hayes).
+The 97-page, 41-count indictment names Donald Trump, Rudolph Giuliani, John Eastman, Mark Meadows, Kenneth Chesebro, Jeffrey Clark, Jenn Lynn Ellis, Ray Stallings Smith III, Robert Cheeley, Michael Roman, David Shafer, Shawn Micah Tresher Still, Stephen Cliffgard Lee, Harrison William Prescott Floyd, Trvian C. Kutti, Sidney Powell, Cathleen "Cathy" Latham, Scott Grahama Hall, and Misty Hampton (Emily Misty Hayes).

-The Fulton County DA handed the indictments into the clerk shortly before 9 p.m.
-Monday.
-Fulton County Clerk Ché Alexander then walked the indictment in the chamber of Fulton County Superior Court Judge Robert McBurney.
+All face multiple counts, but share a single count among them: Violation of the Georgia RICO (Racketeer Influenced and Corrupt Organizations) Act.

+Fulton County District Attorney Fani Willis says the 19 individuals were part of a conspiracy to overturn the 2020 election results in the Peach State.

 Trump campaign responds to indictments